Adblockdude

 • Enhance Encryption: Use strong encryption for data transmission.
 Ensure websites use HTTPS and consider employing VPNs for secure communications.

-• Update and Patch Systems: Ensure all systems, including network equipment, have the latest firmware or updated with the latest security patches to close potential vulnerabilities.
+• Update and Patch Systems: Ensure all systems, including network equipment, have the latest firmware or updated with the latest security patches.

 • Consult with Cybersecurity Experts: If the situation is complex or beyond your expertise, it’s advisable to consult with cybersecurity professionals for a thorough investigation and remediation.